cx-language/cx/README.md

 [lit](http://llvm.org/docs/CommandGuide/lit.html), which you can get with `pip install lit`.

-I recommend using [Ninja](https://ninja-build.org/) instead of Make, because it has cleaner output, and runs builds in parallel by default.
-It can be installed with `sudo apt install ninja-build` (Ubuntu) or `brew install ninja` (macOS).

 If you're on Ubuntu or macOS you can run the provided `setup-build.sh` script to automatically download all the dependencies and invoke the appropriate commands to generate a ready-to-use build system.